KelvynBladen/randomForestVIP/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed the license file and updated the description file as requested.
+* Updated the description file authors formatting as requested.

+* Updated the description text for improvement.

 ## Test environments
 * local R installation, R 4.2.1